KLFAMO/current3x3A_Artiq/README.md

 Commands can be joined using `;` separator: ex. `s1:v2 2.1; s1:t 3` (max 100 characters in one message)

+---

+# Flashing Firmware to STM32 with ST-LINK

+The firmware file to upload is located here: firmware/current3x3A_Artiq.hex

 ## Using STM32CubeProgrammer (GUI)

 1. Connect the STM32 board to your computer via **ST-LINK**.